victorsvart/morae/README.md

    ```
    go mod download
+   go mod tidy
    ```

-3. Install Air for hot reloading (if not already installed):
+3. Install Air for hot reloading (if not already installed).
+This is not necessary, check Make scripts bellow to run without hot reloading:
    ```
    go install github.com/cosmtrek/air@latest
    ```